Programs & Resources for Farmers

-Farm Beginnings® is a one-year training, networking, and mentoring program led by farmers in WNC.
+Farm Beginnings® Year-Long Farmer Training is a 200+ hour comprehensive training, networking, and mentoring program led by farmers in around the Southern Appalachian community.
 The program will help you build the skills to start and expand your own successful farm business through coursework, conferences, farm tours, and one-on-one mentorship.

 If you’re in the exploratory stages of starting your own farm, this entry-level workshop is designed just for you.
 You will receive practical, common-sense information on sustainable farming and hear from experienced farmers running successful farms in WNC.

 Thursday, Nov.
 1, 2018 • 10:00AM–6:00PM • Mills River, NC

 Accessing land is one of the most complex financial decisions you’ll make as a farmer.
 Join National Young Farmers Coalition, Organic Growers School, and Southern Appalachian Highlands Conservancy for a workshop designed to prepare early career farmers to approach land access with confidence.

 Fall 2019 • Warren Wilson College

 An educational event that offers affordable classes on organic growing and sustainable living.
 The September 2018 conference featured a small selection of 2-day workshops taught by outstanding guest speakers.
 Fall 2019 event details coming Summer 2019.

 Monday, February 12, 2019 • 4:00–8:30PM • Alexander, NC

 This 6-hour workshop will showcase how to structure labor on a small farm through the eyes of established regional farmers.
 Legal and financial considerations will be highlighted and discussed to better understand which labor structure best fits your farming model.